Jivan Sobrinho-Wheeler

 He/Him

-Jivan Sobrinho-Wheeler has lived in Cambridge since 2017, where he also works at a land policy think tank.
-He's been politically active for several years, including working with Our Revolution Cambridge and the DSA (Democratic Socialists of America), and being a field and operations manager for a mayoral campaign in New Haven, Connecticut.
+Jivan Sobrinho-Wheeler has lived in Cambridge since 2017 and previously served 1 term on the city council, having been elected in 2019.
+Prior to that experience, he had been politically active for several years, including working with Our Revolution Cambridge and the Democratic Socialists of America, and being a field and operations manager for a mayoral campaign in New Haven, Connecticut.

-He graduated from the College of the Atlantic in 2014 with a BA Human Ecology.
 Before moving to Cambridge, he worked at consultancy groups in Portland, Maine and the New York City area.
+After narrowly losing a seat on the council in 2021, he's been working for the Working Families Party.

 They asked candidates to sign a pledge, which starts: "I support rapid implementation of the citywide network of protected bicycle lanes..."